-- Utilized a radial drilling machine as part of a 23 part production process on an automotive part manufacturing plant.
+- Operate radial drilling machine in 23-part production process in automotive part manufacturing plant.

-- Completed an average of 105 components per hour and identified an efficiency that led to a 23% production increase.
+- Build an average of 105 components per hour and identify an efficiency that led to a 23% production increase.

-- Maintained specialty tools and repairs for a fleet of 13 milling machines under my direct supervision, including cleaning and part ordering.
+- Maintain specialty tools and repairs for 13 milling machines under my direct supervision, including cleaning and part ordering.